 What happens when you can’t hold a physical conference event?

-Conference organizers put in incredible amounts of work to invite speakers, review submissions, shape a program, and mold the experience-to-be for attendees.
-This, of course, is happening alongside all sorts of logistics planning: food and beverage orders, room sizes, audio/visual needs, flows of traffic to encourage networking.
+Conference organizers put in incredible amounts of work to invite speakers, review submissions, shape a program, and mold the experience to be for attendees.
+This, of course, is happening alongside all sorts of logistics planning: food and beverage orders, room sizes, audio/visual needs, and flows of traffic to encourage networking.
 When that is blown away by events beyond our control, what happens next?